asteinhart/skillshop_git_042925/README.md

-# skillshop_git_042925
+# Skillshop - Git & GitHub
-CAPP Skillshop to learn how to use git and github as part of a team.
+CAPP Skillshop to learn how to use git and GitHub as part of a team.

 ### Step 1: Clone the repository
 ```bash